vladbatushkov/gateway/src/rest-service/readme.md

-# Basic REST WebAPI + MongoDB
+# WebAPI + MongoDB

 ## Step 1: Setup Project

-- Open a folder `/workspace` and working inside that folder only
+- Open a folder `/workspace` and work inside that folder only

 - Create a new webapi project